seoweon/curated-programming-resources/resources.md

 If you know what you want to learn about, great!
 Jump to that section, start browsing the links, and find something which works for you.

 If you're not sure where to start and which language to learn, check out this [visual roadmap based on what you want to focus on](https://github.com/seoweon/developer-roadmap).
+Also [this article](https://medium.freecodecamp.com/this-picture-will-change-the-way-you-learn-to-code-557ac1e109bd) gives some explanation and practical tips on how to read documentation, read source code, debug code, and ask for help.

 If you have a basic idea on where you want to start, here are some good beginner languages: